tareq-az/java-project/README.md

 # java-project
-this is a java program
+this is a java program.
+Author - Tareq Aziz